 Because we know all this can be a confusing matter to the fellow travelers, today we will discuss the following topics:

 Before we start, let’s introduce the Regulation (EC) 261/2004.
 It is an EU law which protects passengers’ rights in the field of air transportation.
-Under this regulation there are three flight problems which cause serious inconvenience to passengers.
-Those are flight cancellation, flight delay and denied boarding.
-This Regulation also discloses potential flight problem reasons and enumerates those which fall under extraordinary circumstances.
+Under this regulation there are three flight problems which cause serious inconvenience to the passengers.
+Those are: flight cancellation, flight delay and denied boarding.
+This Regulation also discloses potential flight problem reasons and lists those which fall under extraordinary circumstances.
 We thoroughly discuss these in the next section.
-However, in order to be able to succeed with a claim for compensation in any of these cases, several preconditions need to be met first.
+However, in order to succeed with a claim for compensation in any of these cases, several preconditions need to be met first.

 Firstly, for the Regulation (EC) 261/2004 to be applicable the flight needs to depart from an airport located in one of the EU member states.
 Further, Regulation also applies to departures from third countries to the EU member states if the flight was operated by an EU carrier.